Two of the league's most penalized teams are set to meet at Xcel Energy Center on Sunday, as the Minnesota Wild (9-9-2) ...

 Where did the Arizona Coyotes finish the season?

-The Arizona Coyotes finished the 2019-20 NHL season in 5th place in the Pacific Division and 11th place in the Western Conference.
+The Arizona Coyotes finished the 2021-22 NHL season in 8th place in the Central Division.

 How many games did the Arizona Coyotes win?